 Syntax Format-List [[-Property] Object] [-view string] [-groupBy Object] [-force] [-inputObject psobject] [-expand string] [-displayError] [-showError] [CommonParameters] key -Property Object The object properties to display (in order) Wildcards are permitted.
 You cannot use -Property and -View in the same command. -view string The name of an alternate format or "view."
 You cannot use -Property and -View in the same command. -groupBy Object Format the output in groups based on a shared property or value. -force Override restrictions that prevent the command from succeeding, without compromising security.
 Force will override read-only attributes but will not change file permissions. -inputObject psobject The objects to format.
-A variable, command or expression that gets the objects. -expand string Where string is either "EnumOnly" (the default), "CoreOnly" or "Both" "CoreOnly" will format and display properties of the collection object itself, while 'emumOnly' will enumerate and display the object properties. (designed around the ICollection (System.Collections) interface.) -displayError Display errors at the command line. -showError Send errors through the pipeline.CommonParameters The common parameters: -Verbose, -Debug,-ErrorAction, -ErrorVariable, -OutVariable.
+A variable, command or expression that gets the objects.
+Use for flat collections, nested collections may need to be unwrapped and passed through the pipe. -expand string Where string is either "EnumOnly" (the default), "CoreOnly" or "Both" "CoreOnly" will format and display properties of the collection object itself, while 'emumOnly' will enumerate and display the object properties. (designed around the ICollection (System.Collections) interface.) -displayError Display errors at the command line. -showError Send errors through the pipeline.CommonParameters The common parameters: -Verbose, -Debug,-ErrorAction, -ErrorVariable, -OutVariable.

 Standard Aliases for Format-List: fl

 The format- cmdlets emit specialized formatting directives, so they do not ouptut a standard PowerShell object, for this reason they should in the pipeline after (to the right) of any WHERE filter.

 Format-Custom The value of -GroupBy or -Property can be a new calculated property.
 To create a calculated property, use a hash table.
 Valid keys are:

 Name (or Label) string